How to Buy a Diamond

 The Ross-Simons Tradition of Exceptional Quality, Selection and Service

 At Ross-Simons we want you to treasure your diamond purchase for a lifetime.
-As a family owned jeweler for over 60 years, we are a name that is recognized and respected nationwide for integrity, exquisite selection and exceptional value.
+As a family owned jeweler for 65 years, we are a name that is recognized and respected nationwide for integrity, exquisite selection and exceptional value.
 Learn more about us.